Sheerpower Logo

 C.1 Simplified Unit Testing and Debugging

 Unit testing is a method used to verify that individual parts of your code function as intended.
-SheerPower simplifies this process by enabling you to quickly write and execute unit tests, which helps you identify bugs early and maintain high code quality.
+Sheerpower simplifies this process by enabling you to quickly write and execute unit tests, which helps you identify bugs early and maintain high code quality.

 Testing your code is crucial.
-With SheerPower's extremely fast compile and link times (typically under a second), you can easily write new code and test it incrementally, every few lines.
-SheerPower also allows you to conveniently write unit tests alongside your main code, ensuring continuous verification as you develop.
+With Sheerpower's extremely fast compile and link times (typically under a second), you can easily write new code and test it incrementally, every few lines.
+Sheerpower also allows you to conveniently write unit tests alongside your main code, ensuring continuous verification as you develop.

-sheerpower's testing features help developers write reliable and error-free code by allowing them to define and run unit tests easily.
+Sheerpower's testing features help developers write reliable and error-free code by allowing them to define and run unit tests easily.
 By using %test and %test_ignore directives, developers can mark specific routines and lines of code for testing or ignoring during test runs.

 Enabling test mode with option test on ensures that all marked tests are executed, providing immediate feedback on the code's functionality.
-This systematic testing approach helps catch bugs early, maintain code quality, and ensure that new changes do not break existing functionality.
+This systematic testing approach helps catch bugs early, maintain code quality, and ensure new changes do not break existing functionality.

 option test on %test print 'We are in test mode' age = 15 %test age = 25 debug show age